EvanForsythe/BB485/week07.md

 library("ggtree")
 ```

-- Read in your phylogenetic tree
+- Read in your phylogenetic tree:
 ```R
 tree<-read.tree("path-to-your-newick-tree-file")
 #Print the content of the variable "tree"
 tree
 ```

-- Read in your tsv file and store as R dataframe
+- Read in your tsv file and store as R dataframe:
 ```R
 #Read the tsv file into R
 domain_df<-read.table(file = "<name of the domain tsv file you created>", header = TRUE, sep = "\t")